kiplangatkirui098-a11y/kiplangatkirui098-a11y/README.md

 Building practical tools that solve actual problems.
 Based in Eldoret, Kenya.

 What I Build

-Data pipelines and automation scripts in Python
+.Data pipelines and automation scripts in Python
-REST APIs with FastAPI and Flask
+.REST APIs with FastAPI and Flask
-Machine learning tools for fitness and performance tracking Browser-based tools with JavaScript and the Fetch API Current Projects
+.Machine learning tools for fitness and performance tracking .Browser-based tools with JavaScript and the Fetch API

-smp-tracker: Daily performance tracker with ML-powered coaching
+Current Projects

-api-dashboard: Multi-endpoint data dashboard with pandas reports
+.smp-tracker-Daily performance tracker with ML-powered coaching .api-dashboard: Multi-endpoint data dashboard with pandas reports .browser-coach: Client-side AI coaching tool in JavaScript

-browser-coach: Client-side AI coaching tool in JavaScript Stack
+Tech Stack
 Python • FastAPI • Pandas • scikit-learn • JavaScript • Git • Supabase